EBIO5460Spring2022/class-materials/03_5_homework3.md

 #### 1. Coding: classification

-The goal of this homework is to find the best performing KNN model to predict the presence or absence of the Willow Tit using elevation as a predictor.
+The goal of this homework is to find the best performing KNN model to predict the presence or absence of the Willow Tit, a bird native to Switzerland, using elevation as a predictor.
 This data set is from Royle JA & Dorazio RM (2008) Hierarchical Modeling and Inference in Ecology, p 87.
 Elevation (altitude) data are from eros.usgs.gov.

 ```R
 library(ggplot2)